erahulag/dom-tree/README.md

 or

-*  You can browse standalone version as well
+*  You can browse standalone `file:///` version as well
 >   `file:///<base_folder>/solution/allInOne.html`

+### Assumptions
+* Only Element nodes and Text nodes are considered
+* No Multi selection
+* HEAD tag is locked and not expandable
+> You can quickly modify code though to enable expand
+> if you are using `file:///` version look in ParentNode of allInOne.html
+> for other two versions use `solution/scripts/components/ParentNode.js`
+* Tag Names are not uses as it is provided by DOM